gersteinlab/UMG/README.md

 # UMG #

-A network propagation method to detect 'upward mobility' nodes, i.e. ones whose rank improves significantly, during propagation.
+A network propagation method to detect 'upward mobility' nodes, i.e. ones whose rank improves significantly during propagation.
 The method is developed to prioritize long tail genes in cancer and can be used for other applications with a similar goal.

 ### Requirements ###

-Python 3.6
+Python 3.6 \
 Numpy 1.16

 ### Code ###